 Although the views might be slightly better on a clear day or night, the Wheel of Brisbane has fully enclosed gondolas to keep you protected from any rainy or windy weather.
 You’ll get as high up as 60 feet to enjoy views of Brisbane at night.
 The Wheel of Brisbane is open every day from 10am until 10pm!

-Like many of Australia’s city Brisbane puts on outdoor movies during the summer nights.
+Like many of Australia’s cities Brisbane puts on outdoor movies during summer evenings.
 Head to South Bank where they normally show outdoor movies for free.
-There are several other locations (including rooftop bars) that have outdoor movies but many cost a fee.
+There are several other locations (including rooftop bars) that have outdoor movies but many cost a small fee.

 Another great thing to do in South Bank is take a visit to The Collective Markets.
 Normally open until 9pm on Fridays and Saturdays (4pm on Sunday) you’ll find all sorts of interesting things; crafts, fashion, souvenirs, jewellery… As with many other night markets there’s also live music to enjoy as well.